 Employees changing employment between Albemarle County Local Government (“County”) and the Division shall maintain accrued leave in accordance with policy; accrual rates shall be reciprocal.
 Employees of a Partner Agency changing employment to the County, the Division, or another Partner Agency shall maintain accrued leave in accordance with policy and accrual rates shall be reciprocal as agreed through a signed MOU or similar agreement.

 Although employees ineligible for benefits are not eligible for some of the leave programs in this policy, they are required to follow procedures for requesting time off, recording time worked, and acceptable attendance.
-When flex time is not approved, benefits-ineligible employees will be docked pay in accordance with GCJ, Licensed and Classified Staff Schedules, Time Tracking, and Compensation when applicable due to a lack of accrued paid leave.
+When flex time is not approved, benefits-ineligible employees will be docked pay in accordance with GCJ, Licensed and Classified Staff Schedules, Time Tracking, and Compensation, when applicable due to a lack of accrued paid leave.

+The decision of the Principal/Department Head/Designee may be appealed to the Superintendent/Designee.

 Acceptable Attendance Standards

 Acceptable attendance is a minimum expectation of all Division employees.
 Generally, an employee will not be considered to have acceptable attendance when more than one (1) day of the designated types of absences below occur per month.
 On average this is 10 days for 10-month employees, 11 days for 11-month, and 12 days for 12-month per school year.
 However, the attendance of such employee shall be examined and addressed by the supervisor on a case-by-case basis as appropriate.
 An employee may have unacceptable attendance even though he/she may have sick leave or other paid leave available.